emttiew/Sensor-Network-Simulation/README.md

 make
 ```

-This will create an executable named `SensorNetwork` in the `build` directory.
+This will create an executable named `SensorNetwork` in the `bin` directory.

 ### Build with Conan